ggowan/easy-nmc/README.md

      b.
 Update the "Changes Since Last Year" section in data-form.html with whatever changes have occurred.

+5. There is a security rule that needs to be updated each year in Firebase.
+To do that, go to the Firebase admin console located at console.firebase.google.com and look for a security rule on both the production and staging versions which says something like $year == '2018'.
+Change the year to the next year.

-5. We can automatically copy a lot of data from the prior year.
-The way to do this is to click "Copy Last Year's Data" on the admin screen, but if field names changed last year you likely need to update the code.
-Test changes on the dev branch before executing it on the prod branch.
-Copying data from last year is supposed to provide the following:
+6. We can automatically copy a lot of data from the prior year.
+The way to do this is to follow this sequence:

     a.
-Contact info of priest, president, treasurer and preparer are copied over.
+If you are changing any field names this year, you'll need to update the copying code to map from old to new field names.
     b.
+Make sure that your git is synced to the dev branch for testing.
+    c.
+Run `dev_appserver.py app.yaml` from within the easy-nmc directory.
+    d.
+Open a web browser pointed at http://localhost:8080/metropolis/SF/admin
+    e. click "Copy Last Year's Data" on the admin screen.
+    f.
+Once you are happy with how things copied on the dev instance, you can repeat the above on the prod branch.

+   Copying data from last year is supposed to provide the following:

+     * Contact info of priest, president, treasurer and preparer are copied over.
-The most recent year from last year's report is copied over as the first of two years being reported this year.
+     * The most recent year from last year's report is copied over as the first of two years being reported this year.
 If adjustments were made by the reviewer, the adjusted values are copied over.
 This is helpful even if we aren't allowing people to change the values for the first year because they are available for inclusion in the spreadsheet export and can potentially be displayed in the UI for review.

-     c.
-We can also display the adjustments that were made last year to give guidance on what to watch out for this year.
+     * We can also display the adjustments that were made last year to give guidance on what to watch out for this year.

-6. There is a security rule that needs to be updated each year in Firebase.
-To do that, go to the Firebase admin console located at console.firebase.google.com and look for a security rule on both the production and staging versions which says something like $year == '2018'.
-Change the year to the next year.